ajmeyghani/angular2-intro-book/output/ng2-intro.md

     output in the `output` folder.

 -   Now that the build task is running, we can put a breakpoint anywhere in our typescript code.
-Lets add some more code to the main file and use the debugger:

-    ``` {.typescript}
-    let a = 2;
-    let b = 3;
-    let c = 4;
-    ```
+Let's put a breakpoint on line 2 and start the debugger by clicking on the margin of line 2.

--   Then click on the margin of line two for example to add a breakpoint.
-Then open the debugger tab to run the debugger and you should see that the program will stop at the breakpoint and you can step over or into the line.
+-   Then open the debugger tab to run the debugger and you should see that the program will stop at the breakpoint and you can step over or into the line.

 -   To stop the task you can terminate it.
 Open the prompt and type: